 Recent clinical studies provide solid evidence8 that testosterone plays a significant role in maintaining sexual function.
 Erectile dysfunction, low libido, and low testosterone are closely linked.
 Plenty of evidence shows that TRT can restore sexual function for many men who suffer from it.

-With all the evidence and trials demonstrating testosterone's power over sexual function, we can no longer ignore TRT as a remedy.
-Studies 9 show testosterone affects nitric oxide (NO) production and how you gain an erection.
-You may find that standard ED medication may not even work with low T due to a lack of testosterone and nitric oxide.
+With all the evidence and trials demonstrating testosterone's power over sexual function and sex drive, we can no longer ignore TRT as a remedy.
+Studies9 show testosterone affects nitric oxide (NO) production and how you gain an erection.

-By restoring testosterone levels, you can increase the effectiveness of drugs like Viagra and Cialis.
-In many cases, you can improve your mental and physical health, so you won't need to rely on ED medication at all.
+Restoring testosterone levels can increase the effectiveness of drugs like Viagra and Cialis.
+If you can improve your mental and physical health, in many cases, you won't need to rely on ED medication.

 Testosterone Therapy Reduces Cardiovascular Risk